HighSchoolHacking/GLS/docs/internals.md

 # Internal Structure

-The driving class to convert GLS syntax into real language code is `Gls`.
+The driving class to convert Budgie syntax into real language code is `Budgie`.
 Its internal conversion process consists of three steps:

 1. **Tokenization**